micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-While He was talking this way to them, behold, a ruler entered and, kneeling down, worshiped Him, saying, My daughter has just [^l]now died; but come and lay Your hand on her, and she will come to life.
+While He was talking this way to them, behold, a ruler entered and, kneeling down, worshiped Him, saying, My daughter has just now died; but come and lay Your hand on her, and she will come to life.